 Project Details.
 Please answer the questions below and all pertinent supplemental questions at the end of the application form.

 Provide a narrative description of your proposed project.
 Acquisition of 23.95 acres of riparian corridor and buffering upland forest.
+As mentioned above, the creek provides excellent documented spawning habitat for Coho and Chum salmon and Sea run coastal cutthroat trout, and foraging habitat for juvenile Chinook.
+Previous projects have secured in stream water rights for year-round flow to the Creek and a vastly improved passageway to Buck Bay.
+Protection of the riparian area is the final piece to insuring viable salmonid habitat for the foreseeable future.

 Provide a scope of work.
 Following approval of funding Land Bank staff will: